Esser50K/Extenject/README.md

 There are a few things to be aware of:

 - No actual logic code is executed - only install bindings is called.
 This means that if you have logic inside installers other than bind commands that these will be executed as well and may cause issues when running validation (if that logic requires that the container return actual values)
-- **null** values are injected into the dependencies that are actually instantiated such as installers (regardles of what was binded)
+- **null** values are injected into the dependencies that are actually instantiated such as installers (regardless of what was bound)

 You might want to inject some classes even in validation mode.
 In that case you can mark them with `[ZenjectAllowDuringValidation]`.